rucs-uoft/rucs-uoft.github.io/_posts/2017/2017-03-24-Andrew-Jemin-Choi.md

 ============

 Probabilistic queries are a foundation to many machine learning problems.
 We often query probabilistic models, such as Bayesian networks, to gain information about the variables in a system and make inferences about them.
 However, even the simplest queries in these networks, such as finding marginal probabilities of the input, come at an exponential cost.
 In fact, the problem of exact inference and making such queries in these probabilistic models is NP-hard [1].
 An effective approach for making exact inferences in networks is to construct an Arithmetic Circuit (AC) from the network polynomial.
 The network polynomial is a linear function that outputs the probability of an event given the input parameters of the network.
-Although building the AC from a network takes exponential time and space, queries can be executed linearly, i.e. O(n), where n is the size of the circuit [2].
+Although building the AC from a network takes exponential time and space, queries can be executed linearly, i.e. $O(n)$, where n is the size of the circuit [2].
 Therefore, compiling or learning ACs from networks provides an efficient alternative to making exact inferences [3].
 The state-of-the-art method uses a software algorithm to backpropagate the marginal probabilities of the network using bit-encoding[4].
 We propose a new algorithm that will calculate marginal probabilities by using feed-forward ACs.
 The advantage of using strictly feed-forward ACs is that the entire circuit can be built in hardware, which can drastically reduce inference time and consume significantly less power compared to software implementations.

 Background